 They're broken.

-We have to get them copied.
+We have to get them done.

-They say if you don't have the wall, you know, in certain areas, obviously, that aren't protected by nature.
+They say, if you don't have the wall, you know, in certain areas, obviously, that aren't protected by nature.

 If you don't have the wall, you cannot have security.